nup-csai-os/rv64-toolchain/readme.md

 Contains environment variables used by all scripts:
 - `CONTAINER_NAME`: Name of the development container (default: "rv64_devenv")
 - `IMAGE_NAME`: Docker image name (default: "krinkin/rv64-toolchain:latest")

-## Container Management

-The environment uses consistent container naming to ensure all scripts work together:
-- Container name is fixed to "rv64_devenv"
-- Working directory is mounted as `/ws`
-- Container hostname is set to "debug"

-## Best Practices

-1. Use `attach.sh` for your primary development session
-2. Use `newterm.sh` when you need additional terminals
-3. Keep your work in the mounted volume (`/ws`) to persist changes
-4. Use `purge_containers.sh` if you need to reset the environment